Proofs of NP = coNP = PSPACE: Current upgrade: Consequences for computational complexity

 \begin{theorem} $\mathbf{PSPACE}\subseteq \mathbf{NP}$ and hence $\mathbf{NP=PSPACE}$ holds true. \end{theorem}

 \begin{proof} The inclusion $\mathbf{NP\subseteq PSPACE}$ is well known (cf. e.g. \cite {arora}, \cite{Papa}).
 Hence it suffices to prove $\mathbf{PSPACE}\subseteq \mathbf{NP}$.
-To this end we recall that minimal propositional logic is PSPACE-complete (cf. e.g. \cite{Joh}, \cite{Statman}, \cite{Svejdar}).
-Thus by Claim 15, in order to\ arrive at $\mathbf{PSPACE}\subseteq \mathbf{NP}$ it will suffice to show that minimal validity problem ($T\!AUT_{Min}$) is in $\mathbf{NP}$.
-In particular, by Lemma 6, it will suffice to show that for any given purely implicational formula $\rho$ that is valid in \textsc{LM}$ _{\rightarrow }$ there exists a polynomial dag-like proof of $\rho $\ in \textsc{NM}$_{\rightarrow }$.
-But this follows from Theorem 8 together with Lemma 16. \end{proof}
+To this end we recall that minimal propositional logic is \textbf{PSPACE}-complete (cf. e.g. \cite{Joh}, \cite{Statman}, \cite{Svejdar} ).
+Thus by Claim 13, in order to\ arrive at $\mathbf{PSPACE}\subseteq \mathbf{NP}$ it will suffice to show that the validity problem VAL in minimal logic is in $\mathbf{NP}$.
+In particular, by Lemma 6, it will suffice to show that for any given purely implicational formula $\rho $ that is valid in \textsc{LM}$_{\rightarrow }$ there exists a polynomial regular dag-like proof of $\rho $\ in \textsc{NM}$_{\rightarrow }$.
+But this follows from Theorem 8 together with Lemma 14.